 Within our infrastructure strategy, one of the key sectors we emphasize is Water Management.
 This includes efficient water storage and distribution to support the population within metropolitan communities.

-In many of our Qualified Communities, local water management infrastructure is wearing out and creating an impediment to population growth.
-The trend of decreasing water management reliability has created greater opportunities to support communities through infrastructure assets within the water sector.
+In many of our Qualified Communities, local water utility infrastructure is wearing out and creating an impediment to population growth.
+This has created greater opportunities to support communities through infrastructure assets within the water sector.

-We may create value with water management opportunities by owning and efficiently operating any of the following asset categories within the water management sector:
+We may create value by owning and efficiently operating any of the following asset categories within the Water Management sector:

 - Water storage